 I used to think that a nutritious breakfast was limited to foods that are dull, dry, and tasteless, like bran cereal.
 Or that I had to eat a lot of high protein foods.
 That doesn’t interest me in the morning, because I don’t like heavy breakfasts.

 This recipe uses old fashioned rolled oats.
-I like to use those instead of quick cooking oats because the oat pieces are more visible.
+I like to use those instead of quick cooking oats because they give the streusel on the cranberry muffins more crunch, and they’re more visible, too.

 See what I mean?
-I love the way those delicious oats stand out in my muffins and call my attention.
+I love the way those delicious oats stand out in the cranberry muffins and call my attention.
 I’m in love.

 If you don’t like dried cranberries, leave them out and use your favorite fruit instead.
 Make yourself some blueberry oatmeal muffins, or add fresh or dried apples and make apple cinnamon oatmeal muffins.
 The possibilities are endless.

-Are you ready for some bakery style muffins?!
+Are you ready to make some delicious and heart healthy bakery style muffins?!

-Tender whole wheat oat muffins are stuffed to the gills with dried cranberries and topped with a crunchy, buttery streusel topping.
+Tender whole wheat oatmeal cranberry muffins, stuffed to the gills with dried cranberries and topped with a crunchy, buttery streusel topping.
 Your taste buds will thank you!

-- 1 cup old-fashioned (not instant) rolled oats
+- 1 cup old-fashioned rolled oats not instant or quick cooking

 - 2 teaspoons baking powder